zoom/meetingsdk-headless-linux-sample/README.md

 #### Fill out the config.ini

 Here, you can set any of the CLI options so that the bot has them available when it runs.
-Start by adding your SDK Key and SDK Secret in the relevant fields.
+Start by adding your Client ID and Client Secret in the relevant fields.

-**At a minimum, you need to provide an SDK Key and SDK Secret along with information about the meeting you would like to join.**
+**At a minimum, you need to provide an Client ID and Client Secret along with information about the meeting you would like to join.**

 You can either provide a Join URL, or a Meeting ID and Password.